 - New housing developments add pressure on the Waste Water Treatment Works. - Instances of heavy rainfall puts pressure on Waste Water Treatment Works leading to storm discharges into Chichester Harbour.
 This affects water quality, which results in excessive nitrates and the growth of macroalgal weed.
-This is a problem for habitats, wildlife, water users and local people. - Impacts of bacteria from storm discharges and other inputs causing failures of the classification of shellfish and bathing waters. - Agricultural run-off from farms within the catchment also has a large detrimental impact on water quality. - Pollution washes into the Harbour from the Solent and further afield, which is difficult to have any direct control over. - Chichester Harbour is affected by marine pollution, and in particular from plastics.
-Other forms of litter also frequently washup on the strandline along with occasional instances of land-based fly-tipping.
+This is a problem for habitats, wildlife, water users and local people. - Groundwater infiltration, misconnections of surface water, and high rainfall events add pressure to the Waste Water Treatment Works and can result in the discharge of untreated sewage. - Bacteria from faecal contamination from various sources (including private sewage treatment works, boats, and animals) are an issue for public health. - Impacts of bacteria from storm discharges and other inputs causing failures of the classification of shellfish and bathing waters. - Agricultural run-off from farms within the catchment also has a detrimental impact on water quality. - Diffuse pollution washes into the Harbour from the Solent and further afield, as well from the catchments, which is difficult to have any direct control over. - Oil pollution (from vessel accidents) is also a potential threat, as are antifoulants, chemicals, and fibreglass. - Chichester Harbour is affected by marine pollution, and in particular from plastics.
+Other forms of litter also frequently wash-up on the strandline along with occasional instances of land-based fly-tipping.

-- Working closely with Local Planning Authorities to protect the AONB, using the National Planning Policy Framework, Local Plans, the Chichester Harbour Management Plan, Neighbourhood Plans, Village Design Statements, and Supplementary Planning Documents. - Working with Chichester Water Quality Group, which includes Southern Water, to influence the Chichester Local Plan and use it to manage small developments in the catchments of the Harbour so as not to compromise water quality ensuring that Chichester Harbour is protected and enhanced. - Working with the Arun & Western Streams Catchment Partnership towards a healthy groundwater, river and marine system where all interested sectors, groups or individuals may contribute towards protecting and restoring the natural environment to benefit people and wildlife now and in the future. - Working with the Arun & Rother Rivers Trust to protect, conserve, and enhance the rivers, streams, watercourses and water impoundments.
-Conserve and improve biodiversity and increase awareness of the need and importance of a healthy river environment. - Working with universities, Solent Forum, and the Sussex Marine & Coastal Forum, to better understand the issues of plastic pollution, and with communities and partners (e.g. the Clean Solent Seas and Shores project) to reduce litter pollution and improve water quality. - Deploying Volunteer Rangers (Harbour Watch / Conservation) to collect rubbish washedup in Chichester Harbour so it can be properly disposed of. - Working with local authorities to swiftly address instances of fly-tipping, and where there is evidence of the culprit, to seek prosecution.
+- Working closely with Local Planning Authorities to protect the National Landscape, using the National Planning Policy Framework, Local Plans, the Chichester Harbour Management Plan, Neighbourhood Plans, Village Design Statements, and Supplementary Planning Documents. - Working with Chichester Water Quality Group, which includes Southern Water, to influence the Chichester Local Plan and use it to manage small developments in the catchments of the Harbour so as not to compromise water quality ensuring that Chichester Harbour is protected and enhanced. - Heightened community engagement and education needed to stop or reduce pollution, for example around sewage treatment maintenance, agriculture management, flushing inappropriate items (wet wipes), anti-fouling, misconnections, and the use of pump-out facilities for boats. - Working with the Arun & Western Streams Catchment Partnership towards a healthy groundwater, river and marine system where all interested sectors, groups or individuals may contribute towards protecting and restoring the natural environment to benefit people and wildlife now and in the future. - Working with the Arun & Rother Rivers Trust to protect, conserve, and enhance the rivers, streams, watercourses and water impoundments.
+Conserve and improve biodiversity and increase awareness of the need and importance of a healthy river environment. - Working with universities, Solent Forum, and the Sussex Marine & Coastal Forum, to better understand the issues of plastic pollution, and with communities and partners (e.g. the Clean Solent Seas and Shores project) to reduce litter pollution and improve water quality. - Deploying Harbour Watchers and Volunteer Rangers to collect rubbish washed-up in Chichester Harbour so it can be properly disposed of. - Working with local authorities to swiftly address instances of fly-tipping, and where there is evidence of the culprit, to seek prosecution.